tuplejump/presentations/2016-orielly-webcast-fast-streaming/filodb-spark-streaming.md

 One unified system for streaming and batch with

-- Spark Streaming
+- Scala / Spark Streaming
-- Scala
 - Mesos
 - Akka
 - Cassandra